Home

 Table of contents

 There are certain times in our lives when we are dictated to by our hormones.
-In our teenage years, hormones are fluctuating to a level that our bodies struggle to keep up with.
+In our teenage years, hormones fluctuate to a level that our bodies struggle to keep up with.

-This is why we experience heavy mood swings and significant physical changes including hair growth, breast and hips growth, growth spurts and, of course, acne.
+This is why we experience heavy mood swings and significant physical changes including hair growth, breast and hip growth, growth spurts and, of course, acne.

 Luckily there is an abundance of clinical, peer-reviewed research on acne — how it happens, why it happens and how best to treat it.
 Let's dive in.